mbkuhn/amr-wind-tutorial/01_compiling.md

 ```
 With these commands, you can see info like the safe versions as well as different flags that can get specified.

-Also, before we compile, let's load the version of `gcc` that we will be using
+Also, before we compile, let's load the version of `gcc` that we will be using.
+As an example, let's suppose that `gcc/11.2.0` is the compiler version available on our machine via a module.
 ```
-module load 2022r2
-module avail
 module load gcc/11.2.0
 ```

 With this done, let's now create our environment.
+Environments, which are a grouping of specifications for a particular installation of the code, can be made to "belong" to a directory, using the `-d` option, or belong to a name, using the `-n` option.
+Environments created with a name will have their files copied into `$SPACK_MANAGER/environments`.
 ```
 mkdir ${SPACKMANDIR}/spack-july2023
 cd ${SPACKMANDIR}/spack-july2023